 West Sussex Carers Online title with a colourful picture of a paperchain of people

-Funded by West Sussex County Council logo
+Funded and hosted by West Sussex County Council logo

 Valid XHTML 1.0 Transitional Valid CSS!

-The Carer's Handbook, 2nd edition, by Jane Matthews
+The Carer's Handbook by Jane Matthews

-This updated edition offers essential support for carers
+New guide offers essential support for carers

 Becoming a carer can be a physically and emotionally exhausting task and although there is help available many carers do not have the time to look for it or know who to contact.
 The Carer's Handbook aims to be a one-stop-shop for the huge percentage of the population who, now or later, find themselves in a caring role, whether that involves shopping for a housebound neighbour, or giving up work to care full-time for a disabled child or confused parent.
 It covers: